Willyb15/technologies-learned/README.md

 ```
 ```
 Sass is a scripting language that is interpreted into Cascading Style Sheets (CSS).
 SassScript is the scripting language itself.
-Sass consists of two syntaxes.
 ```
 ###JavaScript/jQuery/Angular
 ```